-Latest Exam Results: September 30, 2023
+Latest Exam Results: January 18, 2024

-I want to personally thank each of our examiners for taking time out of their weekend to help administer the examinations.
+Again, I want to personally thank each of our examiners for taking time out of their weekend to help administer the examinations.
 Volunteering your time and experience to help new applicants is one of the great things I have seen Hams doing for our hobby.
 Again my thanks to each of you.
 We couldn’t do it without you!

-Our NEXT testing session will be on Saturday, October 28th, at the Justice Center, 1pm sharp.
-Doors will open at 12:30pm.
 If you are upgrading or coming for your first license we welcome you and look forward to being of service.
 Please call Peter, N7IY.
 His phone number is on the ARRL web site under “exam sessions”, if you are planning on testing.

 If you are a General class, Advanced, or Extra class license holder you can become a Volunteer Examiner and receive accreditation from the ARRL by passing an open book exam.
 The service of providing examinations for aspiring Hams is very rewarding and well worth the effort.
 Nothing feels as good as seeing someone grinning as they are told they PASSED the test.